geospace-code/h5fortran/Install.md

 ### h5fortran Meson subproject

-To include h5fortran as a Meson subproject, in the master project meson.build (that uses h5fortran) have like:
+To include h5fortran as a Meson subproject, in the main project meson.build (that uses h5fortran) have like:

 ```meson
 hdf5_proj = subproject('h5fortran')